Shopify/shopify-function-wasm-api/api/README.md

 - **8**: `NotAnArray` - Expected an array but received another type

 ## Read Error Codes (i32 type):

+When the tag bits in a NanBoxed Val correspond to 15, it represents a read error, and the specific error codes is one of the following:

 - **0**: `DecodeError` - Value could not be decoded
 - **1**: `NotAnObject` - Expected an object but received another type